What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Empirical Analysis of Visual Instructions

-\item \emph{SEED-Bench}: it consists of 12 tasks to evaluate the image and video understanding capacity of MLLMs.
-Since most MLLMs do not consider the video understanding ability, we remove them and only evaluate the models on image understanding tasks.
-We employ accuracy in image understanding tasks as the evaluation metric and denote it as \emph{Image ACC}. \end{itemize}
+\item \emph{SEED-Bench}: it contains 12 tasks to evaluate the image and video understanding capacity of MLLMs.
+Since most MLLMs do not consider video understanding ability, we only evaluate the models on image understanding tasks.
+Following~\cite{zhang-2023-arxiv-xcomposer}, we employ accuracy in image understanding tasks as the evaluation metric and denote it as \emph{Image ACC}. \end{itemize}

 \ignore{Each question in SEED-Bench has four answer candidates, and it adopts the answer ranking strategy~\cite{brown-2020-nips-language, dai-2023-arxiv-instructblip, lin-2022-acl-truthfulqa} for evaluation.
 We follow the evaluation strategies in these two benchmarks and report the results in Table~\ref{tab:empirical}.}